 Focus On Your Task

-It's easy to concentrate on tasks when they're challenging; the trick is to pay attention when they're boring.
+It's easy to concentrate on tasks when there are challenging; the trick is to pay attention when there are boring.
 Why?...

 Because your mind is more likely to wander and ruminate on fears when doing mind-numbing stuff.

 One of the best ways to bring the "monkey mind" to a halt is by practicing mindfulness — the process of being hyper-aware of what you're doing in the present moment while acknowledging and accepting whatever feelings or thoughts arise.

 BEST CAREERS FOR PEOPLE WITH SOCIAL ANXIETY

 The professions listed below are good choices for someone afflicted with social anxiety but there are not perfect and I've noted why.
 There are also several professions I chose not to include for a couple reasons:

 - There are jobs instead of careers (e.g., kennel operator).

 - There are dying careers like truck driving, warehouse/inventory management, and librarianship (which is what I have my graduate degree in...oops!
 Well, that and Information Science, which proved more valuable in the end).
 After all, what's the point of investing in college or trade school when the field you plan to enter is on track to become obsolete?